srinipusuluri/groqsample/README.md

 3. **Select your mode:**
    - Choose "General (Grok-3)" for quick answers
    - Choose "Reasoning (Grok-4)" for detailed analysis
+   - Choose "DeepSeek" for advanced reasoning with step-by-step analysis

 4. **Ask financial questions:**
    - "What is compound interest?"